This section provides access to all of the user accounts associated with your journal, as well as the opportunity to manage roles and permissions.

 OJS 3 has multiple roles available, each with different permission levels.

 From this page, you can see each role, and the editorial stage each role can access.
 A good example of this is the Copyeditor role, which can only access the copyediting stage.
 Copyeditors cannot jump to the Review stage to see what happened during the peer review process.
-See Chapter 10 for more information about the different editorial stages.
+See the Editorial Workflow chapter for more information about the different editorial stages.

 Unchecking a box removes access to that stage for users with that role.